kkiniston/Pyber_Analysis/README.md

 ### What You're Creating
 This new assignment consists of two technical analysis deliverables and a written report to present your results.
 You will submit the following:

-Deliverable 1: A ride-sharing summary DataFrame by city type Deliverable 2: A multiple-line chart of total fares for each city type Deliverable 3: A written report for the PyBer analysis (README.md)
+- 1: A ride-sharing summary DataFrame by city type
+- 2: A multiple-line chart of total fares for each city type
+- 3: A written report for the PyBer analysis (README.md)

 ## Findings